ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/configurability/provide-values-to-configurable-variables.md

 configurable boolean verbose = true
 ```

-and the values are provided in an `info.toml`file, which is a user-defined configuration file and `Config.toml` file as follows.
+and the values are provided in two files, an `info.toml`file, which is a user-defined configuration file and `Config.toml` file as follows.

 **info.toml**